Revature-Salesforce-Training/curriculum/Week 1 - Web Dev, SDLC, LWC OSS, SLDS/LWC OSS/LWC OSS.md

 > Lightning web components are custom elements built using HTML and modern JavaScript.

+## Some benefits of LWC OSS

 The Lightning Web Components UI framework uses core Web Components standards and provides only what’s necessary to perform well in browsers.
 Because it’s built on code that runs natively in browsers, the framework is lightweight and delivers exceptional performance.
 Most of the code you write is standard JavaScript and HTML.

 ## Structure of a LWC OSS Application
-- whenever we create a new LWC OSS application with npx create-lwc-app command, we get a default Node.js project the contents of this project include
+- whenever we create a new LWC OSS application with npx create-lwc-app command, we get a default Node.js project.
+The contents of this project include:
   - node_modules
     - Node.js applications are meant to be portable by not having any dependence on the software installed on the system they’re running
     - Rather, they include any dependencies that they need in the node_modules directory